-The German biotechnology company Biopharmaceutical New Technologies (BioNTech) developed the vaccine injunction with Pfizer, one of the world’s large pharmaceutical companies, who will manufacture and distribute it.
+The German biotechnology company Biopharmaceutical New Technologies (BioNTech) developed the COVID-19 vaccine injection with Pfizer, one of the world’s large pharmaceutical companies, who will manufacture and distribute it.

 Let’s give our thanks to the scientists, researchers and physicians who helped get us to this moment.
 And yes, Brooklyn, you also get to share in a little bit of that pride today.

 Because Charles Pfizer & Company — the originating business, founded in 1849 — first got its start in Brooklyn.